hipe-eval/HIPE-OCRepair-2026/_pages/tasks.md

 ## Task Overview

-The ICDAR 2026 Competition on LLM-Assisted OCR Post-Correction (**HIPE-OCRepair**) focuses on improving the quality of noisy OCR text from multilingual historical documents, using approaches ranging from large language models (LLMs) to traditional sequence-to-sequence architectures.
+The ICDAR 2026 Competition on LLM-Assisted OCR Post-Correction (HIPE-OCRepair) evaluates systems that transform noisy OCR text from multilingual historical documents into clean, corrected text.

-The goal is to evaluate whether systems can transform faulty OCR outputs into clean, human-corrected text, at scale and across diverse document types, periods, and languages.
-This competition introduces a unified benchmark, harmonized ground truth, and scoring protocol specifically designed for LLM-based OCR correction in historical collections.

-Participants are asked to build systems that, given a noisy OCR transcript and metadata, will produce a corrected textual output for each input segment.
-The competition is designed to accommodate generative and hybrid correction approaches with an emphasis on LLMs-assisted methods.
+The competition provides a unified benchmark with **harmonized ground truth** and a **scoring protocol** tailored to LLM-based OCR correction.
+Participants are asked to build systems that, given a noisy OCR segment and its metadata, generate an improved corrected version.
+Both generative and hybrid approaches are supported, with a **focus on LLM-assisted methods**.

 ---